itemis/itemis-blog/CheBlog.md

 </dependency>
 ```

-And we have to make sure the stuff gets packaged into the war (`assembly/assembly-wsagent-war/pom.xml`)
+And we have to package it into the `assembly-wsagent` war (`assembly/assembly-wsagent-war/pom.xml`).

 ```
 <dependency>